 Many workplace safety and health websites provide templates with the mandatory provisions, though it’s beneficial to have a lawyer draft, or at least review, your company’s agreements and policies.
 Doing so helps ensure the policies are onside with the law and include all legally mandated policies.

+For more on designing employee agreements and policies, tune in to our latest podcast or reach out to Celia directly through Fillmore Riley LLP.
 Please note that the conversation in this podcast is for informational and learning purposes and does not constitute legal, financial or business advice.